 The rogue’s turn will be the following.
 First, the rogue can move to the ally.
 Then it will make a stealth check to hide using their Cunning Action.
 Finally, if the stealth check was successful it can use the rest of their move to step out and shoot the enemy with advantage.
 Since they have advantage they can add the Sneak Attack damage.

 The main problem I have with this situation is that the lightfoot halfling rogue is doing this same maneuver to the same creature multiple times.
 The rogue is simply stepping out in plain sight to shoot and then hide behind the ally right next to them.
 This seems rather unrealistic.
-Not to say that fighting monsters and using magic is realistic.
+Not to say that fighting monsters and using magic is real.
 This just doesn’t feel reasonable for something with at least average intelligence to fall for multiple times in a row.

 My take on it is that the first time the character does this they are able to without any issue so long as their hide (Stealth Check) action is a success they will gain advantage and be able to use the sneak attack.